semtisem/dracoon-activate-virus-protection/README.md

 This project aims on activating virus protection for given rooms and all their sub rooms in DRACOON.

+## Prerequisites

+Authenticated user can only activate virus protection on rooms where he/she is data room admin.

 ## Usage

 1. Register OAuth Client in DRACOON ([instructions](https://cloud.support.dracoon.com/hc/en-us/articles/360018137839-Settings-Apps-incl-OAuth-app-registration))